Juri (Street Fighter): Appearances

-Juri's first appearance in a video game has been in Super Street Fighter IV.
+Juri first introduced in Super Street Fighter IV.
 At an early age, her parents were killed by Shadaloo agents, during which her left eye was damaged.
 Years later, she has become an agent of S.I.N. known as "Spider".
 She has a ki booster implanted inside her left eye called the Feng Shui Engine (風水エンジン).
 An anime centering on Juri, produced by Studio Gonzo and Afro Samurai director Fuminori Kizaki, was included in the Japanese Xbox 360 version of Super Street Fighter IV.
 Although having been fully dubbed in English, the film was not released outside of Asia until its inclusion as part of the Street Fighter 25th Anniversary Collector's Set in 2012.

 Juri appears as a playable character in the crossover fighting game Street Fighter X Tekken with her official tag partner, M. Bison.
 Juri also appears in the crossover tactical role-playing game Project X Zone, its sequel Project X Zone 2 and in the mobile puzzle game Street Fighter: Puzzle Spirits.

 Juri appears as a playable character in Street Fighter V; she was released via downloadable content in July 2016.

 In 2017, Juri appeared along with Bison and Cammy in Shadowverse.